wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/138-message-bunting-to-menzies.md

 ---
+doc_date: '1961-06-01'
+doc_num: 138
+doc_order: 138
+naa_refs:
+- naa_barcode: 946430
+  naa_control_symbol: C3369 PART 1
+  naa_series: A4940
+  reference: '[NAA: A4940, C3369 PART 1]'
-title: "138 MESSAGE, BUNTING TO MENZIES"
+title: MESSAGE, BUNTING TO MENZIES
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10003
 vol_id: 27
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 138 MESSAGE, BUNTING TO MENZIES

-NAA: A4940, C3369 PART 1

 Canberra, undated [June 1961]

 As you will be seeing the Minister for Trade on Thursday night in relation to the Sandys visit, I am sending you the following as ‘recommended preliminary reading’.
 It is long.
 But if you can, please persevere.

 2\.
-We had a further interdepartmental meeting this week by way of preparation for Sandys.1 It was a type of rehearsal.
+We had a further interdepartmental meeting this week by way of preparation for Sandys.[1](#f1) It was a type of rehearsal.
 We started from the assumption that you and your colleagues will want to regard the visit as opening the political consultation but not completing it.
 Sandys will make his exposition, and following that, the Australian Ministers will respond in interrogative and probing fashion.
 But there will be no question of Sandys taking away an answer and therefore no question of any commitments being entered into or pretended.

 3\.
 On that assumption we envisage the discussions taking a form something like the following.
 First of all, on Friday afternoon the Australian Cabinet meets in order to complete its own preparations and its tactics.
 Sandys appears formally on the Saturday morning when he meets, presumably, the Cabinet.
 This will be the occasion for his exposition.
 We think it is likely to be lengthy and we also think it will be mainly political in character.